Extensional Taylor Expansion: Abstract

 We introduce a calculus of extensional resource terms.
-These are resource terms \emph{à la} Ehrhard--Regnier \cite{DBLP:journals/tcs/EhrhardR08}, but in infinite $η$-long form, while retaining a finite syntax and dynamics: in particular, we prove strong confluence and normalization.
+These are resource terms \emph{à la} Ehrhard--Regnier, but in infinitely $η$-long form.
+The calculus still retains a finite syntax and dynamics: in particular, we prove strong confluence and normalization.

-Then we define an extensional version of Taylor expansion, mapping ordinary $λ$-terms to sets (or infinite linear combinations) of extensional resource terms: just like for ordinary Taylor expansion \cite{DBLP:journals/lmcs/Vaux19}, the dynamics of our resource calculus allows to simulate the $β$-reduction of $λ$-terms; the extensional nature of expansion shows in that we are also able to simulate $η$-reduction.
+Then we define an extensional version of Taylor expansion, mapping ordinary $λ$-terms to (possibly infinite) linear combinations of extensional resource terms: like in the ordinary case, the dynamics of our resource calculus allows us to simulate the $β$-reduction of $λ$-terms; the extensional nature of this expansion shows in the fact that we are also able to simulate $η$-reduction.

-In a sense, extensional resource terms form a language of (non-necessarily normal) finite approximants of Nakajima trees \cite{DBLP:conf/lambda/Nakajima75} (see also \cite[Exercise 19.4.4]{DBLP:books/daglib/0067558}), much like ordinary resource terms are approximants of Böhm-trees.
-Indeed, we show that the equivalence induced on $λ$-terms by the normalization of extensional Taylor-expansion is nothing but $\Hs$, the greatest consistent sensible $λ$-theory.
+In a sense, extensional resource terms contain a language of finite approximants of Nakajima trees, much like ordinary resource terms can be seen as a richer version of finite Böhm trees.
+We show that the equivalence induced on $λ$-terms by the normalization of extensional Taylor-expansion is nothing but $\Hs$, the greatest consistent sensible $λ$-theory -- which is also the theory induced by Nakajima trees.
+This characterization provides a new, simple way to exhibit models of $\Hs$: it becomes sufficient to model the extensional resource calculus and its dynamics.

+The extensional resource calculus moreover allows us to recover, in an untyped setting, a connection between Taylor expansion and game semantics that was previously limited to the typed setting.
+Indeed, simply typed, $η$-long, $β$-normal resource terms are known to be in bijective correspondence with plays in the sense of Hyland-Ong game semantics, up to Melliès' homotopy equivalence.
+Extensional resource terms are the appropriate counterpart of $η$-long resource terms in an untyped setting: we spell out the bijection between normal extensional resource terms and isomorphism classes of augmentations (a canonical presentation of plays up to homotopy) in the universal arena.